rifset/katla-with-information-theory/README.md

 ## Statistical Approach

 Information theory is a statistical way to measure the quantity of information.
 It is used widely in the data mining and machine learning field.
-In Natural Language Processing (NLP) domain, every lexicon of words shares information in such phrases and sentences constructed from it.
+In Natural Language Processing (NLP), each lexicon of  phrases bear distinctive information that related to the phrases itself as a baseline for constructing sentences.
 This implies, if I can capture as much information from my guesses, I can determine which word is the most optimal as the first guess.

 # Finding Optimal First Guess Using Information Theory